 But despite such praise, the Pointer Sisters felt it was time for a change.
 They'd spent the last 10 years working with Richard Perry, their contract with RCA had run its course, and a new decade was on the horizon.
 Starting fresh yet again, the sisters parted ways with Perry and signed with Motown Records.
 As a solo artist, June signed with Columbia Records, which released her second solo album, simply titled June Pointer, in the summer of 1989.

 In 1990, the Pointers released their debut on Motown, Right Rhythm, which featured a mixture of hip-hop, street sounds and their trademark harmonies.
 It was the first time the sisters served as executive producers; they also contributed to the writing, something they hadn't done in several years.
 The album's percolating first single, "Friends Advice (Don't Take It)," hit the top 40 on the R&B charts.
-A second release, the ballad "After You," didn't make much impact on the charts, but a remix of "Insanity" took the club world by storm and shot to the Top 5 on Billboard's dance charts.
+A second release, the ballad "After You," didn't make much impact on the charts, but a remix of "Insanity" by Steve "Silk" Hurley, took the club world by storm and peaked at #11 on Billboard's dance charts.

 Nineteen ninety-three marked the Pointer Sisters 20th year in the recording industry, and they helped celebrate the anniversary with a new album, entitled Only Sisters Can Do That, on SBK Records.
 All three sisters wrote material for the album, including the title track, which the Pointers penned together.
 Other stand-outs on the album included "It Ain't a Man's World," which incorporated the poetry of Maya Angelou, and "I Want Fireworks," a gospel-tinged ballad that was propelled by Anita's soulful lead vocal.
 Once again, fans and critics alike sang the record's praises--Entertainment Weekly, for one, called Only Sisters "catchier than En Vogue or Janet Jackson" and proclaimed it "the catchiest Sisters set since 1984's hit-packed Break Out."